 Aging and Bone Loss

 As you age, your body may reabsorb calcium and phosphate from your bones instead of keeping these minerals in your bones.
 This makes your bones weaker.
 When this process reaches a certain stage, it is called osteoporosis.

 Many times, a person will fracture a bone before they even know they have bone loss.
-By the time a fracture occurs, the bone loss is serious.
+By the time a fracture occurs, the bone loss may be serious.

-Women over age 50 and men over age 70 have a higher risk of osteoporosis than younger women and men.
+Women age 50 and older and men age 70 and older have a higher risk for osteoporosis than younger women and men.